Catalysis in Action via Elementary Thermal Operations: Background

-For quasi-classical states, the possibility of state transition is fully characterized by \emph{thermo-majorization}~\cite{Horodecki13_fundamental}.
-It is furthermore known that the action of thermal operations on such quasi-classical states are fully characterized by Gibbs preserving matrices $G$ acting on the population vectors~\cite{Janzing00_TO, Horodecki13_fundamental}.
+For quasi-classical states, the possibility of state transition is fully characterised by \emph{thermomajorisation relations}~\cite{Horodecki13_fundamental}.
+It is furthermore known that the action of TO on such quasi-classical states can equivalently be described by Gibbs preserving matrices $G$ acting on the population vectors~\cite{Janzing00_TO, Horodecki13_fundamental}.
 That is, there exists $ G $ that preserves the Gibbs state population vector $\tbeta = \{e^{-\beta E_i}/Z_S\}_i$, i.e. $G\tbeta = \tbeta$, and $\qstate = G\pstate$.